hudson-newey/2.js/README.md

 # 2.js

-A highly efficient **work in progress prototype** to bring reactive state to JavaScript with minimal overhead and bundle size that can be imported via HTML \<script src=""\> tags
+A highly efficient **work in progress prototype** to bring reactive state to JavaScript with minimal overhead and bundle size that can be imported via HTML `<script src="">` tags.

 ## Syntax